mitmedialab/nj-municipalities/README.md

 ## Preparation

 This package includes a Python script to fetch the GeonamesIDs for each municipality and output a combined JSON of all the municipality information.
-A handful of entries were hand-extracted when the automated search failed.
+Three entries were hand-extracted because the automated search failed.

 Install the requirements: